Hiking the Kawainui Marsh Trail on Oʻahu, Hawaiʻi

 By this, I mean that the Kawainui Marsh is a lot of things in one adventure: Kawainui is one of the best Oʻahu trail runs; it’s one of the island’s best kid-friendly hikes, and it’s, without a doubt, one of the best places to see a variety of different native waterbirds on the short 1.5-mile (2.4 km) out-and-back trail.

-This is all not to mention that on a clear day, the expansive views you get across the flat landscape toward Oʻahu’s Koʻolau Mountains are second to none, especially in the morning light!
+This all doesn’t even mention that on a clear day, the expansive views from the trail across the flat landscape toward Oʻahu’s Koʻolau Mountains are truly second to none—especially in the early morning light!

 Kawainui Marsh Trailhead Parking